Living Without Beth and Craig: Definitions and Interpolants in Description and Modal Logics with Nominals and Role Inclusions: Introduction

+In this paper, we investigate interpolants and explicit definitions in description logics (DLs), and we also highlight consequences in modal logic.
+In DLs, one distinguishes essentially two forms of interpolation, both of which are relevant and have their applications.
+Given an entailment $\Omc\models C\sqsubseteq D$, that is, $C$ is subsumed by $D$ w.r.t. some background knowledge in the form of a DL ontology $\Omc$, one might either be interested in an interpolant between the concepts $C$ and $D$ or in an interpolant between $\Omc$ and the concept inclusion (CI) $C\sqsubseteq D$.
+In the first case, the interpolant is a concept, whereas in the second case, the interpolant is an ontology.
+We refer with \emph{CI-interpolation} to the latter form and call the interpolant a \emph{CI-interpolant}.
+The CIP for CI-interpolation has been shown to be the most important logical property that ensures the robust behaviour of ontology modules and decompositions~\cite{DBLP:series/lncs/KonevLWW09,DBLP:conf/kr/KonevLPW10}.

+In this article, we mostly focus on interpolation (in the former sense of an interpolating concept) and only derive some corollaries for CI-interpolation.
+Hence, unless stated otherwise, here and in what follows we speak about interpolating concepts and the corresponding CIP.
+For explicit definability, one asks for definitions of concepts, possibly with respect to an ontology; these explicit definitions are strongly related to interpolants and as stated above BDP and PBDP follow from the CIP.
+In DLs, the BDP and PBDP have been used in ontology engineering to extract explicit definitions of concepts and obtain equivalent acyclic terminologies from ontologies~\cite{TenEtAl06,TenEtAl13}, they have been investigated in ontology-based data management to equivalently rewrite ontology-mediated queries~\cite{DBLP:conf/ijcai/SeylanFB09,TomanWed20,FraEtAl13,FraKer19,TomWed21}, and they have been proposed to support the construction of alignments between ontologies~\cite{DBLP:conf/kr/Jimenez-RuizPST16}.
+Interpolants have been used to study $\textsc{P}$/$\textsc{NP}$ dichotomies in ontology-based query answering~\cite{DBLP:journals/lmcs/LutzSW19}.

-The CIP, PBDP, and BDP are so powerful because intuitively very hard existence questions are reduced to straightforward deduction questions: an interpolant \emph{exists} iff an implication is valid and an explicit definition \emph{exists} iff a straightforward formula stating implicit definability is valid.
+The CIP, PBDP, and BDP are so powerful because potentially very hard existence questions are reduced to straightforward entailment questions: an interpolant \emph{exists} iff an implication is valid and an explicit definition \emph{exists} iff a straightforward formula stating implicit definability is valid.
 The existence problems are thus not harder than validity.
-For example, in the DL $\mathcal{ALC}$, the existence of an interpolant or an explicit definition can be decided in \ExpTime simply because deduction in $\mathcal{ALC}$ is in \ExpTime (and without ontology even in \PSpace).
+Many basic DLs such as $\mathcal{ALC}$, $\mathcal{ALCI}$, and $\mathcal{ALCIQ}$ enjoy the CIP and PBDP~\cite{TenEtAl13}, and consequently the existence of an interpolant or an explicit definition can be decided in \ExpTime simply because entailment checking in these DLs is in \ExpTime (and without ontology even in \PSpace).
+Unfortunately, the CIP and the PBDP fail to hold for some important DLs.
+The most basic examples are the extension $\mathcal{ALCO}$ of $\mathcal{ALC}$ with nominals (concepts of the form $\{a\}$ with $a$ an individual name), the extension $\mathcal{ALCH}$ of $\mathcal{ALC}$ with role inclusions (inclusions $r\sqsubseteq s$ between binary relations/role names $r$ and $s$), and all standard DLs containing either $\mathcal{ALCO}$ or $\mathcal{ALCH}$~\cite{DBLP:series/lncs/KonevLWW09,TenEtAl13}.
+It follows that for these DLs the existence of interpolants and explicit definitions cannot be reduced (directly) to entailment checking.